 I grabbed this HD ANTENNA from Amazon and it paid for itself in less than two months.
-The longer range the more channels you should be able to grab.
-I bought the 30 mile one and where I live I am able to get a bunch of local channels and my TV is super clear!
+The longer-range the more channels you should be able to grab.
+I bought the 30 mile one and where I live I’m able to get a bunch of local channels and my TV is super clear!
 It actually looks better than cable!

-I also grabbed a Fire TV from Amazon and use Amazon Prime for streaming movies and NetFlix can be streamed from the fire TV as well.
-Once my contract ends I’ll be getting rid of all cable.
+I also grabbed a Fire TV from Amazon and use Amazon Prime for streaming movies and NetFlix can be streamed from the Fire TV as well.

 Need more assistance?
 Check out my article on How to Get Rid of Cable and Still Watch What You Want!